Request an appointment by clicking here or by calling 704-444-0087

 Individuals with ADHD may also have difficulty with executive functioning – a key factor in academic and career success.
 Executive functioning includes many different skills yet generally relates to the brain’s ability to prioritize and manage thoughts and actions, plan and strategize for the future, and self-monitor behavior over time.
 Individuals with ADHD also often have issues with cognitive flexibility or set-shifting, working memory, processing speed, and sustaining and switching attention.

 For adults, ADHD can cause a wide variety of difficulties at school and in the workplace.
 It can also complicate relationships with family and friends.
-However, recent research suggests that for certain individuals, capable of functioning at higher levels, some symptoms of ADHD may actually contribute to success.
+However, recent research suggests that for certain individuals capable of functioning at higher levels, some symptoms of ADHD may actually contribute to success.

 ADULT ADHD PRESENTATIONS